Corolla S Engine Oil Change Guide

 2003, 2004, 2005, 2006, 2007 & 2008 Toyota

-Corolla S in changing their engine's oil and replacing the filter.
+Corolla S equipped with the 1ZZ-FE 1.8L I4 engine in changing the motor oil and replacing the

 Owners of other Toyota Corolla model years from 1966 to present (1st to 10th generation) may also find this guide helpful.